tgstoecker/A2TEA.Workflow/README.md

 Then, you can install Snakemake with

-`conda install -c bioconda -c conda-forge snakemake`
+`conda install -c bioconda -c conda-forge snakemake=5.9.1`

 Preparing a working directory
 First, create a new directory and change into that directory in your terminal.